-Are services caring?
-We found that this practice was providing caring services in accordance with the relevant regulations.
-No action ~ Staff explained that enough time was allocated in order to ensure treatment was fully explained to patients in a way patients understood.
+Staff explained that enough time was allocated in order to ensure treatment was fully explained to patients in a way patients understood.
 Time was given to patients with complex treatment needs to decide which treatment they preferred.

 Staff understood the importance of emotional support when delivering care to patients who were nervous of dental treatment.
 Patient feedback on CQC comment cards confirmed staff were understanding and made them feel at ease.

 We observed privacy and confidentiality were maintained for patients in reception and over the telephone.
 Policies and procedures in relation to data protection and security and confidentiality were in place and staff were aware of these.

 Are services responsive to people's needs?

 We found that this practice was providing responsive services in accordance with the relevant regulations.

-No action ~ The practice had an efficient appointment system in place to respond to patients' needs.
+The practice had an efficient appointment system in place to respond to patients' needs.
 There were vacant appointments slots for urgent or emergency appointments each day.
 Patients could request appointments by telephone or in person.

 The practice opening hours were displayed at the practice and in the patient information leaflet.

 There was a procedure in place for responding to patients' complaints.
 This involved acknowledging, investigating and responding to individual complaints or concerns.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.

-No action ~ There were a range of policies and procedures in use at the practice which were easily accessible to all staff.
+There were a range of policies and procedures in use at the practice which were easily accessible to staff.
+We did note the practice did not have all procedures in place including: recruitment and lone working procedure.
+We discussed this with the practice manager who said this was an over sight and would be put in to place with immediate effect.

 Environmental risks were assessed and well managed.
-Designated organisational leads were in place for areas such as infection control, complaints and safeguarding.

 Staff were encouraged to share ideas and feedback during practice meetings.
 All staff were supported and encouraged to improve their skills through learning and development.

 The practice had a system to monitor and continually improve the quality of the service through a programme of clinical and non-clinical audits.

-Mydentist - Harrison Street -Barnoldswick
+Barrowford Dental Practice